 The Inventor’s Paradox doesn’t apply to every situation, but we can reasonably expect it to apply to case management systems.
 The only thing that’s really distinctive about a case management system is the business rules specific to a given situation.
 The more we can treat the rest of the system as a set of functionality to be shared by systems, the better off we are.

-You will also occasionally hear the specious argument that has been called “security through obscurity.”
+You’ll also occasionally hear the specious argument that’s been called “security through obscurity.”
 Someone will likely say that it’ll be easier to hack your system if the code is kept a secret.
 Debunking this hooey is beyond the scope of this article.
 We refer you to “How to use more open source in your next federal IT acquisition” for a related discussion.